 City Officials will also participate in two additional telephone town hall calls.

-March 25, 2013– The City of Philadelphia is continuing to host a series of one-on-one, “drop-in” outreach sessions with City staff to help residents understand the Actual Value Initiative and how it may affect them.
+Philadelphia, March 22, 2013– The City of Philadelphia is continuing to host a series of one-on-one, “drop-in” outreach sessions with City staff to help residents understand the Actual Value Initiative and how it may affect them.
 Residents can learn how to apply for the Homestead Exemption, how to read their Assessment Change Notice and how to complete their First Level Review request form.
 Residents should bring their Assessment Change Notice, Homestead Exemption form and First Level Review form, which were mailed to residents beginning February 15.
 Information will also be available on other tax-relief programs.

 Upcoming outreach sessions are as follows: